YES … The burials industry is being affected by the digital world

 - Automated Documents and Permits driven by system based booking, planning, sales, and funeral processes reduces errors, saves time, and ensures compliance.

-Technology has sparked what could be dubbed as the "subscription economy" where the concept of a smaller recurring fee is far more attractive to a customer than lumpy up-front payments.
-However, the revenue from ongoing fees over a period of time far exceeds what could have derived from an up-front payment.
-By adding additional services to this (for example, automate the placement of flowers weekly) recurring model will create a wealth of new revenue streams.
+Technology has sparked what could be dubbed as the "subscription economy" where the concept of a smaller recurring fee is far more attractive to a customer than lump sum up-front payments.
+Further, the revenue from ongoing fees over a period of time far exceeds what could have derived from an up-front payment.
+By adding additional services to this recurring model (for example, automate the placement of flowers weekly) it creates a wealth of new revenue streams.